List of Calgary Flames general managers

 Doug Risebrough succeeded Fletcher in 1991 and quickly completed a ten-player deal, the largest in NHL history, with Fletcher's Leafs.
 The deal sent Gilmour and four players to Toronto, while former 50-goal scorer Gary Leeman came to Calgary with four others.
 The trade transformed both teams; the Leafs quickly developed into playoff contenders, while Leeman scored only 11 goals in a Flames uniform.
 Risebrough remained the Flames' general manager until 1995.

 Al Coates was named the third general manager in team history in 1995.
 He held the position for five seasons, during which the Flames qualified for the playoffs only once.
 Craig Button replaced Coates in 2000, and in three years as general manager failed to qualify for the playoffs.
 Button was fired following the 2002–03 season and replaced with Darryl Sutter, who was serving as the team's head coach.

 In his first year as general manager, Sutter led the Flames to their first playoff appearance in eight seasons in 2003–04.
-The team also won its first playoff series in 15 years, defeating three division winners en route to a surprise appearance in the 2004 Stanley Cup Finals.
+The team also won its first playoff series in 15 years, defeating three division winners en route to a surprise appearance in the 2004 Stanley Cup Final.
 Sutter led the Flames for eight seasons before stepping down in December 2010.
 He was replaced with Jay Feaster.
-Jay Feaster was let go on December 12, 2013 and was succeeded by Brad Treliving on April 28, 2014.
+Jay Feaster was let go on December 12, 2013, and was succeeded by Brad Treliving on April 28, 2014.
 Treliving then served as general manager until April 17, 2023, when he and the team mutually agreed to part ways; he was subsequently replaced by assistant general manager Craig Conroy on May 23, 2023.